driv/driv.github.io/_drafts/pulumi-zitadel-configuration.markdown

 The operator is a great addition, but it's not fully mature yet.
 I've tried to use a self-contained image instead of getting the data from the repository, but it kept trying to install the dependencies that were already present.

-There is also no clear way to fully define the backend configuration, needing to define environment variables in the `Stack` definition.
+There is also no clear way to fully define the backend configuration, forcing us to define environment variables in the `Stack` definition.

-I wouldn’t use the operator in production yet; I’d use an external CI/CD tool for now.
+I wouldn’t use the operator in production yet; I’d stick with an external CI/CD tool for now.
 However, I hope this changes, as I'd love to avoid having to expose configuration credentials or APIs externally.